tabitha-rowland/hatstravaganza/README.md

 >Willy and Wizard won't wear hats

 This is a continuation of the issue above.
 These characters already wear large hats that will aggressively peek out behind the hats this mod implements.

+>Hats will sit on the top layer of the world, and get stuck when animations like the bus begins.

+Fixing this would require a huuge overhaul of the way hats are drawn.
+Hope you understand!

+>Dialogue art doesn't show the characters in the hats.

+Couldn't quite get this to work in time.
+It's on the list for future updates!

+>Hats don't always fit in with the in game lighting.

+This is for the same reason as the layering issue.